-Under the Settlement Agreement, Morgan Stanley is required to (i) pay $150 million to the State of New York; and (ii) provide $400 million in consumer relief to remediate harms.
+Under the Settlement Agreement, Morgan Stanley was required to (i) pay $150 million to the State of New York; and (ii) provide $400 million in consumer relief to remediate harms.

 Under the Settlement Agreement, the Monitor was appointed to publicly: (i) report quarterly on Morgan Stanley’s progress towards completion of the consumer relief portion of the Settlement Agreement; (ii) report on credits earned by Morgan Stanley; and (iii) determine and certify Morgan Stanley’s compliance with the terms of the Settlement Agreement.
-The Monitor must file his first quarterly report by August 9, 2016.
+The Monitor’s Final Report was issued on December 20, 2017.